Multiverse-io/anonymiser/README.md

   },
 ```

-Transformers with a † or †† support deterministic generation by setting `deterministic: true`.
-Transformers with a †† also require an `id_column` argument.
+Transformers with a † support deterministic generation by setting `deterministic: true` and providing required `id_column` argument (except for fakeUUID transformer, which doesn't require an id_column).
 This ensures the same input and ID always generate the same fake data.

 Example of deterministic name generation:
 ```json